Starting a Business Out of Your Home

 In fact, there are so many adjectives starting with the letter "D" that are associated with the attitudes shared by successful business people, that I've coined the phrase Type D Personality to summarize them.
 Besides determination, you need drive, discipline, and desire to run a successful home-based business.
 You also need to be adaptable and flexible; each day will bring new challenges you may or may not have planned to meet, and often, a multitude of tasks that all seem to need to be done at once.

 See if you're ready to be self-employed; it takes a whole different attitude than being someone else's employee.
-Then read Thinking of Starting a Small Business to determine if you "have the right stuff" to run a successful home-based business.

 If You're Right for It, It's Right for You...

 Feeling daunted?
 Don't be.
 Deciding to run a home-based business isn't a snap decision.
 But if you do decide to locate your business in your home, it can be the most satisfying, exhilarating thing you've ever done.
 And know that you're not alone.
 Thousands of others small business people are doing exactly the same thing - and operating successful home businesses.